ev3dev/ev3devKit/README.md

 ## Compiling

-Since this is unstable, it is currently setup to compile as a static library.
 To get something usable on the EV3 brick, you should compile using [brickstrap].

     # include install build depends